hyperledger/besu-docs/docs/Tutorials/Permissioning/Create-Permissioned-Network.md

 ### 2. Get the address of Node-1

-In networks using Clique, you must include the address of at least one initial signer in the genesis file.
+In networks using IBFT 2.0, you must include the address of at least one initial signer in the genesis file.
 For this network, we'll use Node-1 as the initial signer.
 This requires obtaining the address for Node-1.